What to do when an employee doesn't work their notice period

 Your rights if the employee doesn’t work out the notice period

-While you can’t force employees to stay in their role if they want to leave, failing to turn up for the notice period is a breach of their responsibility to act in good faith.
-In the first instance, you should endeavour to keep lines of communication open and contact them to see if anything is stopping them from coming to work.
+While you can’t force employees to stay in their role if they want to leave, failing to turn up for the notice period is a breach of the person's responsibility to act in good faith.

 If this fails and the employee doesn’t work for the agreed amount of notice, you aren’t obliged to pay them for time after the last day they actually worked (but you cannot withhold or make any unilateral deductions from their owed wages or entitlements, e.g. unused annual leave).